ScottW514/terraform-provider-datapower/docs/data-sources/api_security_oauth.md

 - `app_domain` (String) The name of the application domain the object belongs to
 - `id` (String) Name of the object.
 Must be unique among object types in application domain.
-- `o_auth_adv_scope_tls_profile` (String) OAuth TLS profile
+- `oauth_adv_scope_tls_profile` (String) OAuth TLS profile
-- `o_auth_adv_scope_url` (String) Specify the URL that overrides the advanced scope URL in the OAuth provider settings.
+- `oauth_adv_scope_url` (String) Specify the URL that overrides the advanced scope URL in the OAuth provider settings.
 The value must be a properly formatted URL.
-- `o_auth_flow` (String) Specify the OAuth flow to enforce to protect the target.
+- `oauth_flow` (String) Specify the OAuth flow to enforce to protect the target.
 The value must be among the supported grant types that are defined by the referenced OAuth provider.
-- `o_auth_provider` (String) OAuth provider
+- `oauth_provider` (String) OAuth provider
-- `o_auth_scope` (String) Specify the scopes that the access token is valid to access.
+- `oauth_scope` (String) Specify the scopes that the access token is valid to access.
 To specify multiple scopes, use a space between each scope.
 The order of scopes does not matter. <ul><li>The allowed scopes for this configuration must be a subset of the allowed scopes set for the API OAuth security definition.</li><li>The allowed scopes for the API OAuth security definition must be a subset of the allowed scopes set for the OAuth provider settings.</li></ul><p>Scopes ensure that the granted access token is valid to access only specific protected resources.</p>
 - `user_summary` (String) Comments

 <a id="nestedatt--result--dependency_actions"></a>